elight/slack_emoticon_inhaler/README.md

-Props to @caseywatts for most of inhaler.js.
+Props to [caseywatts](http://github.com/caseywatts) for most of inhaler.js.
 I only had to make some tweaks to get this working.